-Outages can be very stressful, even more so if we are working in small remote teams.
+Outages can be very stressful, even more so if we are working in small distributed teams.
 Not everyone behaves similar under stress.
 Our process tries to make sure we are able to handle an outage well and don't overload people physically and mentally.

 Similar to on-call work we follow the the "one voice" approach of having one person that communicates to customers and stakeholders while the rest of the engineers focuses on solving the issue at hand.
 This approach makes sure we have a distraction-free zone and can solve issues quicker.